openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

     -nireq "<integer>"        Optional.
 Number of infer requests.
 Default value is determined automatically for a device.
     -b "<integer>"            Optional.
 Batch size value.
 If not specified, the batch size value is determined from Intermediate Representation.
     -stream_output            Optional.
 Print progress as a plain text.
 When specified, an interactive progress bar is replaced with a multiline output.
     -t                        Optional.
-Time in seconds to execute topology.
+Time, in seconds, to execute topology.
     -progress                 Optional.
 Show progress bar (can affect performance measurement).
 Default values is "false".
     -shape                    Optional.
 Set shape for input.
 For example, "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]" in case of one input size.